espressif/vscode-esp-idf-extension/docs/FEATURES.md

 ## Custom Tasks

-There are couple of custom tasks that the user can implement by using one of these configuration settings:
+There are couple of custom tasks that you can implement by using one of these configuration settings:

 1. Set `idf.customTask` to define a custom task to be executed with **ESP-IDF: Execute Custom Task** command or the activity bar icon.
 2. Set `idf.preBuildTask` to define a custom task to be executed before **ESP-IDF: Build your Project** command task.